sjquant/engster-client/README.md

 # Engster Frontend

-**Engster** is my personal project to help korean people to learn real English from film, youtube, etc.
+**Engster** is my personal project to help translation people to learn real Subtitle from film, youtube, etc.

 This is client side repository